Search

 Conversion to McLeod Street Student Accommodation

-With a cellular layout, the building works well for student conversion without extensive alterations to the existing fabric.
+With a cellular layout, the building could be adapted for student conversion without extensive alterations to the existing fabric.
 This would not have been the case for other uses.
 And with high requirement for student accommodation in Edinburgh, it reduces the demand on traditional housing stock.

 Sensitive Restoration of a Historic Site